 UV Ozone photometers measure the absorption of light of a wavelength of 254 nm that passes through a cuvette with a defined length, which is filled with the sample gas.
 The light source usually is a low-pressure mercury cold-cathode UV lamp.
-In a dual beam photometer ^[2], UV radiation is measured by two different detectors.
+In a two beam photometer ^[1], UV radiation is measured by two different detectors.
 One is called the reference detector and measures the light coming directly from the lamp (I_0).
-The other detector measures radiation passing through the cuvette (I), which will be more or less attenuated by ozone, see Figure 1.
+The other detector measures radiation passing through the cuvette (I), which will be more or less attenuated by ozone.
 The carrier gas has no influence on the extinction, as long as it is clean oxygen or air.